kenahrens/newboots/plan.md

 ## ECS Deployment Notes
 * In the ECS deployment, only the gRPC port (9090) is exposed.
 HTTP endpoints on port 8080 are not accessible from the ALB.
 Therefore, health checks must use the gRPC health endpoints.
+* The sidecar pattern is implemented based on the Speedscale documentation: https://docs.speedscale.com/setup/install/ecs/

 ## Validation for ECS
 * Check that the goproxy LOG_LEVEL is set to debug